 6. Stay in Treatment

-It’s common for people in recovery from addiction to consider terminating their therapy programs when they begin to see improvement.
-They may believe that they no longer need therapy, or that they can put their lessons into place without discussing them with a therapist or a support group.
+It’s common for people in addiction recovery to consider terminating their therapy programs when they begin to see improvement.
+They may believe that they no longer need therapy or that they can put their lessons into place without discussing them with a therapist or a support group.
 Unfortunately, this can be a disastrous decision.

-The NIDA reports that most people need to stay in treatment for at least three months, but some people may need to stay enrolled in therapy for an even longer period of time.
-Those in treatment for addiction should discuss their long-range plans with their counselors at length, and stay in treatment until those counselors believe that the therapy goals have been met.
+Addiction can be difficult to beat without help, and staying in treatment for an adequate period of time is considered crucial to long-term success.
+The NIDA reports that most people need to stay in treatment for at least three months, but some people may need to stay enrolled in therapy for an even longer period of time.1 Those in treatment for addiction should discuss their long-range plans with their counselors at length, and stay in treatment until those counselors believe that the therapy goals have been met.

 7. Build Support System Within Family